xwl42/tp/docs/UserGuide.md

 <box type="tip">

-**Tip:** Timeslot doesn't have to match added timeslot exactly.
-It can be any timeslot shown in `get-timeslots` as well
+**Tip:** You can use `get-timeslots` to get the correctly formatted datetimes for the timeslot you want to unblock.
 </box>

 <br>